 Yet the road to get here has been a long one: Berlin developed into a centre for homosexual life and same-sex love over the course of the 20th century.

 Every summer the Pride Weeks are celebrated with the lesbian/gay city festival, CSD on the Spree and many other events.
 The highlight is without a doubt the annual CSD Berlin, where the streets of Berlin play host to demonstrations for equal rights but also to celebrations.
+This year the CSD takes place digitally.

 Our tip: you will find your LGBTI*-friendly hotel in Berlin in our pink pillow Berlin Collection.
 It brings together hotels with one thing which is of utmost importance: every guest can be themselves.